 Kabuki syndrome is a genetic condition that affects many different systems in the body, including the endocrine system.
-Features vary in number and severity and may include: cleft palate, congenital heart disease, skeletal problems, eye anomalies, immune defects, developmental delays, poor growth and hypoglycemia (low blood sugar).
+Features vary from child to child and may include: cleft palate, congenital heart disease, skeletal problems, eye anomalies, immune defects, developmental delays, poor growth and hypoglycemia (low blood sugar).
 Diagnosis of Kabuki syndrome is usually based on clinical features and genetic testing.

-To meet the special endocrinological needs of babies and children with Kabuki syndrome, the Division of Endocrinology and Diabetes has created the Kabuki Syndrome Endocrinology Clinic.
-The clinic is held once a month on Mondays in the Buerger Center for Advanced Pediatric Care, seventh floor.
+To meet the special endocrinological needs of babies and children with Kabuki syndrome, the Division of Endocrinology participates in a multidisciplinary Kabuki Syndrome Clinic.

 New patients and follow up appointments